redit0/hex-tool/README.md

 ### 1. Install the Extension

 Open VS Code and install **Greybel VS** from the marketplace:
-- Search for `ayecue.greybel-vs` in the Extensions panel, or
+- Search for `greybel-vs` in the Extensions panel, or
 - Install from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=ayecue.greybel-vs)

 The extension activates automatically on `.src`, `.gs`, and `.ms` files.